Download Dealer Application Checklist

 application.
 The picture must include your business

 building, display lot, and sign.
-The picture must be at
+The photo can also be

 submited through the dealer portal we discuss in class.